pulp-platform/culsans/tests/unit/README.rst

 raw_spin_lock_wait
 ================================================================================
-This does the same as the **raw_spin_lock** test, but in each main iteration the test waits until all cores has aquired the lock once.
+This does the same as the **raw_spin_lock** test, but in each main iteration the test waits until all cores has successfully aquired the lock once.

 amo_read_write